RUCAIBox/RecSysDatasets/README.md

 ### Movies
 - [MovieLens](https://grouplens.org/datasets/movielens/): GroupLens Research has collected and made available rating datasets from their movie web site.
 - [Netflix](https://www.kaggle.com/netflix-inc/netflix-prize-data): This is the official data set used in the Netflix Prize competition.
+- [douban](https://www.kaggle.com/utmhikari/doubanmovieshortcomments):  Douban Movie is a Chinese website that allows Internet users to share their comments and viewpoints about movies.
+This dataset contains more than 2 million short comments of 28 movies in Douban Movie website.

 ### Music
 - [LastFM](https://grouplens.org/datasets/hetrec-2011/): This dataset contains social networking, tagging, and music artist listening information from a set of 2K users from Last.fm online music system.